1. Preliminary Planning

 Tape Measure/Pencil | Measuring and Marking |

-Level | Ensure frame is plumb |
+Level | Check that the frame is in plumb |

-Safety glasses/gloves | Protective equipment |
+Gloves and safety glasses | Protective equipment |

 3. Installation Process

-Step 3: Sound Insulation: Fill the frame with rock wool or sound insulation felt (≥50mm thick) to prevent compression deformation.
-Install rubber pads between the panel and frame to reduce resonance.
+Step 3: Sound insulation Frame: Cover the frame with a layer of rock wool or the sound insulation felt (>=50mm thickness) to stop compressive deformation.
+Place rubber pads between the frame and the panel to decrease the resonance.

 1. Sound Insulation Optimization Techniques